Can I Sell A House With Fire Damage?

 Should You Repair A House With Fire Damage?

-In many cases, this is up to the homeowner if they should repair their fire damaged home or not.
+In many cases, this is up to the homeowner if they should repair their home or sell their house with fire damage.
 There are benefits and drawbacks to making the repairs.

 Benefits Of Repairing A House With Fire Damage

 A home with fire damage can seem overwhelming to a potential buyer, but if you do the repairs before selling the home, it will sell faster.
 Most buyers don’t want to deal with hiring contractors, paying for materials, and dealing with managing the project of repairing their fire damaged home.

 If your house fire was relatively small and no structural damage was done, you may only need to replace a few small things.
 These can include paint, carpet, and and other small repairs that need to be done.
 The best part is that this can be completed for a few thousand dollars, as opposed to tens of thousands of dollars.

 If you decide to pay for the repairs of your fire damaged home, you may sell the home for a higher sales price.
 Like we mentioned before, most people want a move-in ready home.
 If you take care of the repairs, your home will more than likely sell for a higher price than if you didn’t do the repairs.